pixel-tree/cloudy-logic/README.md

 You now have access to the application through [localhost](http://localhost:8000).

 For deployment configure a production WSGI such as *Gunicorn* and use *wsgi.py* instead.
 For more information on this see [Gunicorn docs](https://docs.gunicorn.org/en/stable/index.html).
-Required packages included in *requirements.txt*.
+Required packages included in server dependencies.